On a Vizing-type integer domination conjecture: Introduction

 In this note we answer these questions in the affirmative for claw-free $G$ and arbitrary $H$ by a vertex labeling method first introduced in~\cite{Krop}.
-We also show that for claw-free $G$ and any $H$, $\gamma_2(G\cart H)\ge \gamma(G)\gamma(H)$, where $\gamma_2(G)$ is the $2$-domination number of $G$.
-In doing so, we provide more evidence for the validity of Vizing's conjecture.
+We also show that for claw-free $G$ and any $H$, $\gamma_2(G\cart H)\ge \gamma(G)\gamma(H)$, where $\gamma_2(G)$ is the $2$-domination number of $G$, which we define in the next subsection.
+Our result for claw-free graphs is the first in fourteen years which shows the conjecture true for a class of graphs not known to satisfy Vizing's conjecture.

 \textbf{Definitions and Notation.} In this note, all graphs will be considered finite and simple.
 Specifically, let $G$ be a graph with vertex set $V(G)$ and edge set $E(G)$.
 The order and size of $G$ will be denoted by $n(G) = |V(G)|$ and $m(G) = |E(G)|$, respectively.
 Two vertices $v$ and $w$ in $G$ are adjacent, or neighbors, if $vw\in E(G)$.
 A set of pairwise non-adjacent vertices in $G$ is an \emph{independent set}, or \emph{stable set}.
 The open neighborhood of a vertex $v\in V(G)$, written $N_G(v)$, is the set of all neighbors of $v$, whereas the closed neighborhood of $v$ is $N_G[v] = N_G(v)\cup \{v\}$.
 Let $S\subseteq V(G)$ and $v\in S$.
 The \emph{open} $S$-\emph{private neighborhood} of $v$ is defined as $\pn(v,S) = \{w\in V(G): N_G(w)\cap S = \{v\}\}$.
 A graph $G$ is called \emph{claw-free} if $G$ contains no $K_{1,3}$ as an induced subgraph.